Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 Abbi's hand demonstrates how to curl paper flower petals, using a wood dowel and white paper petals in a salmon background.

 Paper Blooms Shaping Mat and Tool Set: This is my absolute FAVORITE way to shape petals!
-The Paper Blooms shaping mat and toolset lets you cup petals, curl petals, add ridges and veins, and overall take your flowers to the next level!
+The Paper Blooms shaping mat and toolset lets you cup petals, curl petals, add ridges and veins, and overall, take your flowers to the next level.

 Paper Blooms shaping mat and tool set.
 A pink petal is being shaped by Abbie's hand.
 Red curled flowers appear in the corner of the graphic.
 It says "soft surface ideal for molding and shaping.
 Use with our Paper Blooms Rolling Tool and Flower Templates."